 Foot pain can occur in multiple parts of your foot.
-It can be on the foot’s ball, heel, outer side (lateral foot), or the inner side (medial foot).
-The pain you feel on your foot’s outer side is known as lateral ankle pain.
+It can be on the foot’s ball, heel, outer side (lateral foot), or inner side (medial foot).
+The pain you feel on your foot’s outer side is lateral ankle pain.

 Several factors can cause stabbing pain in the foot side, such as injuries, fractures, nerve damage, cuboid syndrome, and many types of deformation.
 People involved in sports or extensive workouts often experience pain in the foot side.